 The Blue Spring & Te Waihou Walkway – $0

-I should note if I didn’t already have a 3/4 full tank this Road Trip would’ve added another $100 to my budget so I suggest you calculate what your petrol expense will be from the distances involved (about 400 km round trip from Auckland and back again).
-My car’s a bit of a gas guzzler so I think you might be able to get away with half that.
+I should note if I didn’t already have a 3/4 full tank this Road Trip would’ve added another $100 to my budget.
+I suggest you calculate what your petrol expense will be from the distances involved.
+For me, it was about a 400 km round trip from Auckland and back again.
+My car’s a gas guzzler so I think you might be able to get away with half that.

 January is Daylight Savings for New Zealand so sunset doesn’t start until 7 pm.
 Keep that in mind if you go any other time where it can start around 5 pm.
 If I did this exact trip in the middle of Winter I would’ve been walking back in the dark.